CodePushGo/website/src/content/blog/en/app-store-vs-direct-updates-what-developers-need-to-know.md

 Picking the best update strategy means finding the right balance between your development goals and what your users expect.
 App Store updates offer a reliable, automated process that many users appreciate.
 However, they come with a 15% commission fee and limit how much control you have over distribution [\[1\]](https://manytricks.com/blog/?p=4156).

-On the other hand, direct OTA updates through tools like Capacitor work well for apps that need:
+On the other hand, direct OTA updates through tools like React Native work well for apps that need:

 -   **Fast deployment of critical updates**